athomasoriginal/dotfiles/README.md

 $ find -L /usr -name diff-highlight -type f
 ```

+The above command may respond with a `permission denied` and if it does try running this: `sudo chown $(whoami):admin /usr/local && sudo chown -R $(whoami):admin /usr/local`.

 > 2. Choose the path with the highest git version

 ```bash